Thinking of RFID-shielding?

 This sleeve, by the way, has been in my wallet holding my cards since June 2014 — over two years!
 As you can see, it has held up very well.
 [Update summer 2017: It’s still holding my cards.]

 I also taped this aluminum foil tape over my nice clear plastic passport cover and used this for my last trip which was one and a half years.

-As you can guess, this image shows the work in progress and I continued by wrapping two more strips to cover the entire case.
+This image shows the work in progress.
+I continued by wrapping two more strips to cover the entire case.